Romi58/project10_oop/README.md

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request for any improvements or additional features.

 ### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

----

-Feel free to adjust the sections and details based on your specific project requirements and structure.